jacorbal/textad/README.md

 This software is available under [MIT license](LICENSE).
 For more information you may read <https://opensource.org/licenses/MIT>.

-In short words:

-  * You **may**:

-    - Use the work commercially
-    - Make changes to the work
-    - Distribute the compiled code and/or source
-    - Incorporate the work into something with a more restrictive license
-    - Use the work for private use

-  * You **cannot**:

-    - Hold the author liable (the work is provided "as is")

-  * You **must include**:

-    - The copyright notice in all copies or substantial uses of the work
-    - The license notice in all copies or substantial uses of the work

 Copyright
 ---------

 Copyright (c) 2019-2020, J. A. Corbal